chrplr/AIP2017/info2.md

 * Exercices

 1. Write a function that reads a text file and count how many words (tokens) it contains (we consider that a word is simply anything between two whitespaces).

 1. Write a function that reads a text file and count how many different words (types) it contains.

 1. Write a function that computes the number of occurrences of each word type in a text.
 First, consider that tokens are anything separated by whitespaces.
 In a second step, improve you function to clean the punctuations, ignore case changes, etc...

+1. Write a function that reads a csv file containing two columns with numbers and report the averages of each colums.

+## Level 4

+- Numerical computing with numpy and scipy: Read sections 1.3 and 1.4 of the scipy lectures: http://www.scipy-lectures.org/intro/index.html

+- Data manipulation with pandas.
+Try some tutorials at https://pandas.pydata.org/pandas-docs/stable/tutorials.html

 ## Projects